vdaas/vald/README.md

 <div align="center">
 Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine.<br>
-Designed on a cloud native architecture and enables automatic vector indexing and index backup,<br>
+Vald is designed and implemented based on the Cloud-Native architecture, <br>
-and horizontal scalling which made for search billions of feature vector data.<br>
+and enables automatic vector indexing and index backup, and horizontal scaling which made for searching from billions of feature vector data.<br>
-Easy to use and can be customized as you needed.<br>
+Vald is easy to use, feature-rich and highly customizable as you needed.<br>
-If you'd like to try Vald, please check <a href="#Get-Started">get started</a> out.<br>
+Go to [Get Started](./docs/user/get-started.md) page to stear trying out Vald :)
 </div>

 ## Requirement